AndrewDSkinner/Mindex-Challenge/mindex-java-code-challenge/README.md

 ### How to Run
-The application may be executed by running `gradlew bootRun`. **May require an upgrade to Gradle wrapper 7.2***
+The application may be executed by running `gradlew bootRun`. **May require an upgrade to Gradle wrapper 7.2*** Endpoints can be tested by using the postman requests located in the /tests folder.
+Postman is free to download here -> https://www.postman.com/downloads/

 ### How to Use
 The following endpoints are available to use: